UMass Amherst Environmental Health and Safety

 The central air system has three modes, Cooling, Heating, and Ventilation.
 While in the Heating mode, which is usually initiated in late October (residents will be notified when the switch is made), the system does not provide any cooling effects and vice versa.
 In both the Cooling and Heating modes, the system is monitored by Facilities Operations and residents are able to adjust the thermostat of their apartment within 3 to 4 degrees of the maintained hall temperature (between 68 and 72 degrees).
 During transitional seasons, the Ventilation mode may be used, which circulates the un-tempered air from outside throughout the hall.
 In this mode, apartment thermostats do not work and temperature control can be achieved through operable windows, although optimal heating and cooling conditions may not be met.

 Please, at all times, leave the adjustable vents in the apartment open 100% to increase the efficiency of the system.
-If you have any problems with the heat in your room, please contact your Residential Service Desk or Apartment Living Advisor so he or she can respond according to our heating protocol.
+If you have any problems with the heat in your room, please contact your Residential Service Desk during business hours or by calling 413.545.0812 outside of RSD hours to respond according to our heating protocol.

 Heating, Ventilation and Air Conditioning (HVAC): Commonwealth Honors College Residential Community